astronomer/docs/astro/cli/test-your-astro-project-locally.md

 ## Test before upgrading your Astro project

 You can use [`astro dev upgrade-test`](astro-dev-upgrade-test.md) to test your local Astro project against a new version of Astro Runtime to prepare for an upgrade.
-By default, the command runs the following three tests in order to create reports that can help you determine whether your upgrade will be successful:
+By default, the command runs the following tests in order to create reports that can help you determine whether your upgrade will be successful:

-- **Conflict test**: Identify dependency conflicts for Python packages between your current version and the upgrade version.
 - **Dependency test**: Identify the packages that have been added, removed, or changed in the upgrade version.
 - **DAG test**: Identify Python DAG `import` errors in the upgrade version.